 In many classes, there are always one or more students who are quiet and do not want to speak in class.
-This is often even more common in an ESL class, which adds the additional challenge for student of speaking in a different language.
+This is often even more common in an ESL class, which adds the additional challenge for students speaking in a different language.
 Despite these challenges, there are several ways that a teacher can deal with this.
 Among them includes the following…

 - Preparation time